top of page

 Getting a Coin Graded

 While you can learn to grade yourself, it's easier for beginner coin collectors to use the industry standard methods.
 The gold standard of coin collectors is the Professional Coin Grading Services (PCGS) and Numismatic Guaranty Company (NGC).
 They both grade, authenticate, certify, and seal any of your coins for a small fee.
 That way, other coin collectors will take you seriously as you start the buying and selling process.
+When you take your coin collections to the experts, they'll use these factors to determine the grade:

 • Luster: how light bounces off the coin's surface